Psalm 31 – Shelter from Trouble in the Secret Place of God’s Presence

 · And have not shut me up into the hand of the enemy: David was happy because he knew that God answered (or would answer) his prayer to be delivered from the snares of his enemies.

-· You have set my feet in a wide place: David was happy for God did not only preserve him from enemies, but God also set David in a place of safety and security.
+· You have set my feet in a wide place: David was happy because God did not only preserve him from enemies, but He also set David in a place of safety and security.

 i.
 You have considered my trouble; You have known my soul in adversities: “When we are so bewildered as not to know our own state, he knows us altogether.
 He has known us and will know us: O for grace to know more of him!
 ‘Man, know thyself,’ is a good philosophic precept, but ‘Man, thou art known of God,’ is a superlative consolation.”
 (Spurgeon)